 DIY LM3886 Chip Amplifier (Gainclone) Kit

-So what the heck is a Gainclone?
-Originally, the term Gainclone meant a clone of the 47 Laboratory Gaincard.
-The 47 Laboratory Model 4706 Gaincard is understood to have the following general features:
+So what the heck is a Gainclone amplifier?
+Originally, the term Gainclone amplifier was generally understood to be a clone of the 47 Laboratory Gaincard.
+The simple amplfier is based around the National Semiconductor (now Texas Instruments) LM3875 integrated circuit (IC).
+The 47 Laboratory Model 4706 Gaincard amplifier is understood to have the following general features:

-- 9 parts per channel based around the National Semiconductor LM3875
+- 9 parts per channel based around the LM3875 IC

 - A very short signal pass and NFB loop

 - PSU filter with 1000µF to 2200µF capacitors

 - Voltage regulation with a 170 VA cut-core transformer